Maheer1207/Neuronauts/README.md

 2. Open one terminal window and run the following command: `muselsl stream --name MuseS-799A`
 3. Open another terminal window and run the following command: `python3 app.py`

+If you run into an error on MacOS related to muselsl, please try running the following command:
+`brew install labstreaminglayer/tap/lsl`